nunoskew/nunoskew.github.io/_projects/bilinear_interpolation.md

 ![alt text](https://typesetinthefuture.files.wordpress.com/2016/06/bladerunner_0_43_00_esper_machine.jpg "Blade Runner 1982")
 In this scene in the 1982 Blade Runner, Harrison Ford is trying to find more clues about the whereabouts of the remaining replicants.
 He does this by inserting a small polaroid picture inside a device, which allows him to zoom in indefinetly while mainting an apparent high picture definition.
-To do this using such a small picture we would have to artificially increase the resolution of this picture.
+To do this using such a small picture, we would have to artificially increase the resolution of this picture.
 In mathematics/computer science this is called upsampling.
 To achieve this, we will explore a more general approach called image interpolation, which is just to estimate the image intensity values at unseen coordinates.